-Over-styled, flashy hotels make your head spinning?
-If so, check out this list of 13 best minimalist hotels!
-You will find places around the world that will soothe your senses with simple design and satisfy even the most demanding taste for excellent detail.
+Over-styled, flashy hotels make your head spin?
+If so, check out this list of the 13 best minimalist hotels!
+You will find places around the world that will soothe your senses with a simple design and satisfy even the most demanding taste for excellent detail.

 You might not necessarily associate capsule hotels with luxury, but the Pod Singapore will change your mind.
-With immaculate minimalist design, marble sinks, and lush sateen bedding, this boutique hotel makes up the scarce space with a touch of indulgence.
+With a clean, minimalist design, marble sinks, and lush sateen bedding, this boutique hotel makes up the scarce space with a touch of indulgence.

-The Beaumont Hotel in London boasts a very unique hotel suite.
-Designed in 2014 by the artist Antony Gormley, the Gormley Suite is an out worldly looking bedroom consisting only of the dark wooden walls and a levitating bed.
-This one is something for real minimalism connoisseurs: the room is almost perfectly soundproof so you can expect aural minimalism as well as the visual.
+The Beaumont Hotel boasts a unique hotel suite in London.
+Designed in 2014 by Antony Gormley, the Gormley Suite is an out worldly looking bedroom consisting of only dark wooden walls and a levitating bed.
+This one is something for real minimalism connoisseurs: the room is almost perfectly soundproof, so you can expect aural and visual minimalism.

 These eco huts in Portugal are unlike anything you’ve seen before.
-The ultra-modern cuboid structures at Pedras Salgadas fit surprisingly well with the beautiful forest they are set in and expose you to the beauty of the surroundings in the most unexpected ways.
+The ultra-modern cuboid structures at Pedras Salgadas fit surprisingly well with the beautiful forest setting exposing you to the beauty of the surroundings in the most unexpected ways.

 With rooms pushing the boundaries of traditional hotel art, Atelier Sul Mare is certainly not a place for everyone.
 You might find yourself staying in an all-aluminum room, a clay cave, or a completely black bedroom, but whichever one it is, it will be quite an experience.
-Each of the Art Rooms has been designed by a different artist and carries unique meanings and stories.
+Each Art Rooms were designed by a different artist and carry unique meanings and stories.

-Set on the 28th floor of Mexico City skyscraper, Distrito Capital promises an incredible panorama of the city.
-The interiors, however, are no less interesting with sculptures by Thomas Glassford and designer furniture kept in raw materials and dark tones.
+Set on the 28th floor of the Mexico City skyscraper, Distrito Capital promises an incredible panorama of the city.
+The interiors, however, are no less attractive with sculptures by Thomas Glassford and designer furniture kept in raw materials and dark tones.

-Kirini Hotel Santorini is all whites and blues creating the ultimate seaside space.
-The hotel has been inspired by Cycladic architecture on the island and maintains an almost entirely white aesthetic.
+Kirini Hotel Santorini is all whites and blues, creating the ultimate seaside space.
+The hotel was inspired by Cycladic architecture on the island and maintains an almost entirely white aesthetic.

 9 Hours Capsule Hotel might be the most pragmatic approach to the hotel industry in history.
-They decided that all you need for sleep and shower is 9 hours so that’s exactly for how long you get your capsule bedroom!
-Despite (or perhaps because of) the practicality of the owners, 9 Hours is an aesthetic achievement.
-With all-white interiors, obsessive symmetry, and ever-present LED light it has a dystopian feel to it.
+They decided that all you need for sleep and shower is 9 hours, so that’s precisely for how long you get your capsule bedroom!
+Yet, despite (or perhaps because of) the practicality of the owners, 9 Hours is an aesthetic achievement.
+With all-white interiors, obsessive symmetry, and ever-present LED light, it has a dystopian feel to it.

 Made with stone, wood, and bamboo, the Amanemu villas are all about tasteful minimalism and a close connection to nature.
 They combine ultra-modern style with influences from traditional village houses to create a relaxing space among nature.

-This 350-year-old inn has been revamped to meet contemporary needs but it kept the traditional Japanese minimalist aesthetic.
+This 350-year-old inn has been revamped to meet current needs, keeping the traditional Japanese minimalist aesthetic.
 The main element in all of Fujiya Ginzan’s interiors is the skillful use of light and space to achieve harmony and tranquility.
-The onsen (hot spring) baths are the highlight here with almost-transparent stained glass and delicate bamboo screens creating a healing soft light perfect for a bath session.
+The onsen (hot spring) baths are the highlight here, with almost-transparent stained glass and delicate bamboo screens creating a healing soft light perfect for a bath session.

-Being self-sufficient for water and electricity, The New Monte Rosa Hut is an astonishing example of eco-design.
+Being self-sufficient for water and electricity, The New Monte Rosa Hut is an outstanding example of eco-design.
 Apart from its sustainability, the minimalist glass and aluminum structure creates a unique sight in the mountain landscape.
-The minimalist design perfectly fits the desolate snow desert surrounding it!
+Furthermore, the minimalist design perfectly fits the desolate snow desert surrounding it!